CanadianADLlab/UnityXRTools/README.md

 Unity Version: 2020.1.17f1

 This project contains various tools for VR interactions using the Unity XR plugin.
+Built with URP, if you're project has SRP all the materials will be pink, but the vr itself should still work correctly.

 Tools contained